About Habitat for Humanity of Glynn County GA

-- Each affiliate is an independently run, nonprofit organization.
+- Each affiliate is an independently operated, nonprofit organization.

 What is Habitat for Humanity of Glynn County GA, Inc.?

-- Mission Statement is: “To collaborate with others in Brunswick and Glynn County, GA to replace unsafe, substandard or overcrowded residences and vacant, abandoned lots with safe, basic, and affordable homes for the low-income households who have no other hope for home ownership.”
+- We seek to collaborate with others in Brunswick and Glynn County, GA to replace unsafe, substandard or overcrowded residences and vacant, abandoned lots with safe, basic, and affordable homes for households who may have no other hope for homeownership.

-- As of today, we have helped build over 77 safe, decent, affordable homes in Glynn County.
+- To date, we have built 88 safe, decent, affordable homes in Glynn County.

 How does it work?

-- Through volunteer labor and donations of money and materials, Habitat builds and rehabilitates simple, decent houses alongside our homeowner (partner) families.
+- Through volunteer labor and donations of money and materials, Habitat builds simple, decent houses alongside our homeowner (partner) families, volunteers and skilled laborers.

 - Habitat is not a giveaway program.
 In addition to a down payment and monthly mortgage payments, homeowners invest 200 hundred hours (per adult in the household) of their own labor (sweat equity) into building their Habitat house and the houses of others and attend financial education classes.

-- The homeowners’ monthly mortgage payments are used to build still more Habitat houses.
+- The homeowners’ monthly mortgage payments are used to build more Habitat houses.

 How are partner families selected?